 - Seasonings: I use a blend of cumin, chili powder, oregano, onion and garlic powder for a taco seasoning-style spice blend.
 You can also use my taco seasoning recipe or a taco seasoning packet from the store.

 - Toppings: Guacamole, salsa, pumpkin seeds, and a dash of nutritional yeast are my go-to's.
 See below for more ideas.

 How to bake sweet potatoes

 Start by scrubbing sweet potatoes with a vegetable brush (or your hands) to remove any dirt.
 Dry with a towel to remove excess water.

-Poke 3-4 times with a fork or knife (this allows air to escape while the potatoes cook).
+Pierce all over, about 4-5 times, with a fork or knife.
+This allows air to escape while the potatoes cook.

 Drizzle each potato with olive oil (about 1 teaspoon per potato).
 Use your hands to coat each potato in oil.
 You can also use canola or peanut oil in place of olive oil.